History of Mississippi: Politics

 Mississippi was a stronghold of Jacksonian democracy, which glorified the independent farmer; the legislature named the state capital in Andrew Jackson's honor.
 Corruption and land speculation caused a severe blow to state credit in the years preceding the Civil War.
 Federally allocated funds were misused, tax collections embezzled, and finally, in 1853, two state-supported banks collapsed when their debts were repudiated.
 In the Second Party System (1820s to 1850s), Mississippi moved politically from a divided Whig and Democratic state to a one-party Democratic state bent on secession.

-Criticism from Northern abolitionists escalated after the Mexican War ended in 1848.
+Criticism from Northern abolitionists escalated after the Mexican-American War ended in 1848.
 Mississippi and other southern planters expected the war to gain new territory where slavery could flourish.
 The South resisted attacks by abolitionists, and white Mississippians were among those who became outspoken defenders of the slave system.
 An abortive secession attempt in 1850 was followed by a decade of political agitation during which the protection and expansion of slavery became their major goal.
 When Republican Abraham Lincoln was elected president in 1860 with the goal seeking an eventual end of slavery, Mississippi followed South Carolina and seceded from the Union on January 9, 1861.
 Mississippi's U.S. senator Jefferson Davis was chosen as president of the Confederate States.